HendSleem55/FrontEndTask/README.md

 jQuery event handler, that takes two inputs:-
 	- the event itself (click)
-	- anonymous function that will be execute onclick. the output :-
+	- anonymous function that will be execute onclick.
+Output:-
-    -navigate to the shop page.
+         - navigate to the shop page.

+---

 	$("#ProductCategories").on("click", function(){